MicrosoftDocs/cpp-docs/docs/cpp/functions-cpp.md

      For more information, see [Inline Functions](../cpp/inline-functions-cpp.md).

 1. A **noexcept** expression, which specifies whether or not the function can throw an exception.
-In the following example, the function does not throw an exception if the `is_pod` expression evaluates to TRUE.
+In the following example, the function does not throw an exception if the `is_pod` expression evaluates to **true**.

     ```cpp
     #include <type_traits>